Roads of National Significance: Fifth National Government, 2009–2017

+Sixth Labour Government, 2020–2023

 On 29 January 2020 Prime Minister Jacinda Ardern, announced the Sixth Labour Government's $12 billion New Zealand Upgrade Programme.
 National Party leader, Simon Bridges, claimed the coalition government had just picked up where National left off.
 The Labour Party claims that, "National’s wish list was never funded, was never part of the Budget, and their projects failed to plan for the future.
 We’ve taken transport projects that were on NZTA’s plan, and they’ve been improved by including elements such as walking and cycling infrastructure, bus lanes and safety improvements".
 NZTA give ambiguous messaging.
 They say that, in developing four-lane corridors, they will investigate opportunities to use two lanes for public transport services, vehicles carrying multiple people, and possibly freight and that all projects will have separate walking and cycling provision, with a focus on getting people out of cars and providing safer, more efficient travel choices, as well as extra vehicle capacity.
 NZUP includes former RoNS plans (Whangārei to Port Marsden, Tauranga Northern Link, Te Puna to Omokoroa and Otaki to north of Levin), though it also includes $1.6 billion of spending on transport alternatives.

+Sixth National, 2023–present

+On 2 September 2024, Transport Minister Simeon Brown unveiled the Government's National Land Transport Programme, which seeks to invest NZ$32.9 billion over the next three years, including in early works for some of the 17 "Roads of National Significance".
+On 5 October 2024, Brown announced a NZ$226 million roads and highways resilience package to reduce the impact of severe weather events.